FIWARE/test.Functional/API.test/security.PEPProxy/7.0.2/README.md

 Then, you have to configure the config.js file of Wilma GE with KeyRock:

-1. edit the config.js file (in `/home/ubuntu/fiware-pep-proxy` folder); just to change the alias for IP address of KeyRock and the credentials of PEP Proxy:
+1. edit the config.js file (in `/home/ubuntu/fiware-pep-proxy` folder); just to change the alias for IP address of KeyRock and the credentials of PEP Proxy (an example of config.js file of PEP Proxy is provided in this folder):

 	config.idm = {
 		host: 'keyrock',